Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 bit scary.
 I adopted the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) a long time ago.
 My working sets are 27 minutes, and the resting intervals are 3 minutes.
 When a rest interval comes up, I get up and take a break, mostly looking out a window or something.
 Well, it has gotten to the point where I feel like there was enough of a break, and I could go back to what I was doing.
-By the time my rear hits is in the chair, the bell, to start the next working set, rings.
-Almost as if I felt the passage of exacly 2 minutes and 45 seconds without actually keeping track.
+By the time my rear hits is in the chair, the bell to start the next working set, rings.
+Almost as if I felt the passage of exactly 2 minutes and 45 seconds without actually keeping track.

 This also means that it applies to sleep durations as well.
 The amount of times that I have woken up 3-5, minutes before 04:00, gave even more merit to the concept of an internal clock.
 Combine waking up 5 minute before the alarm and not